LogtalkDotOrg/logtalk3/library/hook_objects/NOTES.md

 		| ?- set_logtalk_flag(hook, default_workflow_hook).

-3. Prevent expanding a source file.
+3. Prevent applying any (other) user-defined expansion rules when compiling a source file.
 Simply load the `identity_hook.lgt` file, which defines the `identity_hook` hook object, whose expansion rules simply succeed without changing the terms and goals, and set it as the file specific hook object writing as the first term in the file the **directive**:

 		:- set_logtalk_flag(hook, identity_hook).

+Note that the compiler will always convert any grammar rules defined in the file into clauses.
+Although this conversion can also be performed as an expansion, grammar rules are part of the Logtalk language.
+If you to preserve the grammar rules, use the hook objects described below to write them to a stream.

 4. Expand grammar rules into clauses independently of the compiler by loading the `grammar_rules_hook.lgt` and using the term-expansion rules